OpenHMD/OpenHMD/README.md

     ninja -C ./build
     sudo ninja -C ./build install

-Using make:

-    ./autogen.sh # (if you're building from the git repository) ./configure [--enable-openglexample]
-    make
-    sudo make install

 Using CMake:

 With CMake, you can enable and disable drivers to compile OpenHMD with.